CDSoft/hcalc/README.md

     =       89

 You can see in the previous example that the evaluation is lazy\!
-Thanks to lazyness, functions can also be mutually recursive.
+Thanks to laziness, functions can also be mutually recursive.

     : isEven(n) = n == 0 ? true : isOdd(n-1)